Half Adder Circuit and its Construction

 1

-We can make the circuit in real on breadboard to understand it clearly.
-For this we used two widely used XOR and AND chip from 74 series 74LS86 and 74LS08.
+We can make the circuit on a breadboard to understand it clearly.
+For this, we used two widely used XOR and AND chips from the 74 series, 74LS86 and 74LS08.

 Both are gate ICs.
-74LS86 has four XOR gates inside the chip and 74LS08 has four AND gates inside it.
-These two ICs are widely available and we will make Half-Adder circuit using this two.
+74LS86 has four XOR gates inside the chip, and 74LS08 has four AND gates inside it.
+These two ICs are widely available, and we will make a half-adder circuit using these two.

 Below is the Pin Diagram for both the ICs: